TameTheBot

 If you're a Google Workspace user and integration matters more than output quality, start with Gemini.

-Tested on ChatGPT, Claude, and Gemini so you don't have to.
+I test every prompt on ChatGPT, Claude, and Gemini so you don't have to.
+LinkedIn

 Found this useful?